-When a monetary gift for materials is received, selection may be made by the library in consultation with the donor, selections will be made by the library.
+When a monetary gift for materials is received, selections will be made by the library.
 The library encourages cash gifts not earmarked for specific items in order to permit the most flexible use of the donation for the enrichment of the collection.